gradle/gradle/design-docs/dependency-management.md

 ## Story: Dependency resolution result exposes local component instances that are not module versions

-This story changes the resolution result to distinguish between local components that are not module versions.
-That is, components that do not have an associated (group, module, version) identifier.
+This story changes the resolution result to expose local component instances that are not module versions.
+That is, component instances that do not have an associated (group, module, version) identifier.

 It introduces local and external identifiers for a component, and associates an external identifier only with those components that are published